New River Community College Clubs/Organizations

 IAAP is a national organization which provides professional development opportunities for students in the Administrative Support Technology curricula.

-The Knight Rider is a online newspaper/magazine forum for student journalists to write about the life and times of New River Community College students and employees.
+The Muskies is an online newspaper/magazine forum for student journalists to write about the life and times of New River Community College students and employees.
 Contact Ms. Janet Hanks for more information at firstname.lastname@example.org.

 For international and all other NRCC students who are interested in learning about various places around the world and opportunities therein.